 Umm-Al-Qura calendar

 Prayer, also known as Salah or Salat, is one of the Five Pillars of Islam, serving as a direct connection between Muslims and Allah (SWT).
-During Ramadan, this act of worship takes on an even greater significance as believers seek to deepen their spiritual connection and attain Allah's mercy and blessings.
+Salat in Ramadan takes on an even greater significance as believers seek to deepen their spiritual connection and attain Allah's mercy and blessings.
 Understanding how to pray during Ramadan can strengthen this holy experience, fostering discipline and spiritual growth.

 How Often Do Muslims Pray During Ramadan?

-For those new to the faith or seeking to better their practice, learning salat on how to pray is essential.
-Begin by ensuring a clean place for prayer and perform ablution (wudu) before starting.
-The prayer involves a series of prostrations and Quranic recitations, with intentions focused on seeking Allah’s guidance and forgiveness.
+For those that are new to Islam or are seeking to better their practice, learning salat and the ways in how to pray is essential.
+Begin by performing ablution (wudu) before your Salat.
+Ensuring a clean place for prayer is vital.
+The prayer involves a series of prostrations and Quranic recitations, with the intentions made to seek guidance and forgiveness from Allah.

-Allah SWT has expressed the importance of taking Salat seriously and to pray regularly ensuring no obligatory prayer is missed without a valid reason.
+Allah (SWT) has expressed the importance of Salat and commanded to pray regularly ensuring no obligatory prayer is missed without a valid reason.
 See below the mention of Salah in Surah Al-Baqarah:

-Ramadan is not only a time for fasting but also for strengthening one's relationship with Allah through prayers at Ramadan.
+Ramadan is not only a time for fasting but also for strengthening one's relationship with Allah through prayers.
+Any extra worship in Ramadan can bring immense blessings.
 This includes making sincere duas (supplications) during Suhoor (pre-dawn meal) and Iftar (breaking fast).
-Tarawih, a special Ramadan prayer, allows Muslims to recite the Quran over the month, encouraging reflection and gratitude.
+Performing Tarawih also allows Muslims to recite the Quran over the month, encouraging reflection and gratitude.

 The Holy Quran emphasises the connection between actively donating to charity and praying Salat.
 See the following verse below:

-When Muslims donate to charity, they fulfil a commandment that reinforces their devotion and obedience to Allah.
-You can also strengthen your salat by supporting one of community programs today!
+When Muslims donate to charity, they fulfil a commandment that supports their devotion and obedience to Allah.
+You too can strengthen your salat by supporting one of community programs today

+Acts of Worship in Ramadan go a long way.
 Prayers during Ramadan hold immense reward.
+Making Dua after Salat in Ramadan is also key.
 Allah promises to multiply blessings for those who pray with sincerity and devotion.
-Whether it is the obligatory prayers or the additional Tarawih prayers, each act of worship brings believers closer to Allah’s mercy.
+Whether it is the obligatory prayers or the additional Tarawih prayers, each act of worship brings believers closer to the Mercy of Allah.

 At UK Islamic Mission (UKIM), we emphasise the importance of faith and community, especially during Ramadan.
-Through your Muslim prayer and acts of charity, you can strengthen your connection with Allah while helping those in need.
+Through your acts of charity and sincere duas, you can strengthen your connection with Allah.

 Let this Ramadan be a time of spiritual renewal.
 Reflect on your prayers, deepen your understanding of Salat in Ramadan, and embrace the opportunity to grow closer to your Creator.
 Together, through faith and action, we can make a difference.